brimdata/zui/docs/Troubleshooting-(v0.25.0+).md

 In all cases, you should plan to [open an issue](#opening-an-issue) with Brim/Zed logs attached, as these may include crash/failure details.
-However, for situations other than simple crashes, the problem may be related to anti-virus tools that could block the install/upgrade of software and/or firewalls that block communications between unfamiliar processes.
+However, for situations other than simple crashes, the problem may be related to antivirus tools that could block the install/upgrade of software and/or firewalls that block communications between unfamiliar processes.
 You may therefore need to work with your IT department to examine logs from such utilities and determine if settings can be adjusted to allow Brim to operate.